 If you experience retina detachment or another problem with your retina that threatens your vision, expert retina surgery may be your best option to preserve your sight.
-At InVision EyeCare in Lakewood and Eatontown, New Jersey, the experienced ophthalmologists perform expert retina surgeries.
+At InVision EyeCare in Lakewood, New Jersey, the experienced ophthalmologists perform expert retina surgeries.
 Call InVision EyeCare or make an appointment online today.

 Retina detachment is the most common reason that you might need retina surgery.
 In most cases, retinal detachment occurs suddenly and requires emergency treatment.
 You may also need retina surgery to repair a hole or a tear in your macula or to remove an epiretinal membrane — a thin layer of scar tissue that develops on your retina.